-Many people ask us what we consider "the best" brand of cat food.
-Most of us have different preferences (usually dictated by the whims of our own cats), but there are some universals we have discovered through experience and research.
+We are often asked, "what is the best brand of food to feed?"
+There isn't one "best brand", what is important is to READ THE INGREDENTS.
+Forget about percentages of protein...cats digestive systems are different from ours, they need MEAT not GRAIN.

-- 1. Know What You're Feeding.
-The key in choosing a good type of food is to read the ingredients.
+1. Know What You're Feeding.
+I will repeat again, read the ingredients.
 Cats are obligate carnivores and their bodies are designed to metabolize meat.
 Many foods, particularly dry foods, are loaded with grains that cats are not able to metabolize and therefore have limited nutritional value.
 Don't judge a food just by the protein content listed on the label; there is a major difference between a food that has 30% protein derived largely from corn (the worst of the grains for cats) and a food whose protein content is entirely or primarily from meat.
-In addition, many cats can develop digestive and allergic conditions from eating a grain heavy diet. - 2.
-Wet vs. Dry.
+Also, many cats can develop digestive and allergic conditions from eating a grain heavy diet.
+If cost is an issue, consider store brands Petco, Petsmart, Trader Joes, Tractor Store, Chewy all have them.

+THE FIRST INGREDIENT NEEDS TO BE A MEAT PROTEIN, avoid MEAT BY PRODUCTS these are meats that they don't want to identify by name like horse, or dogs and cats that have been euthanized.
+Chicken by products are feet, feathers, beaks...

+2. Wet vs. Dry.
 Although dry food is certainly more convenient, wet food is much better for cats.
 Wet food is easier to digest and has a much higher water content (cats are better off when they get their necessary water intake from food, as they do in the wild, rather than from drinking).
 Dry food, in contrast, absorbs water as it passes through the cat's system, which over the long term can lead to premature kidney failure.
-Dry foods are also more likely to cause obesity, which in turn can lead to other health problems, including feline diabetes.
-Many people have heard that dry food is better for a cat's teeth this is actually a myth that was probably thought up by a cat food sales representative.
-In fact, the opposite is true: dry foods that are grain heavy (which is virtually all of them) leave a starchy coating on the teeth that increase plaque and tartar buildup! - 3.
-Cheap isn't better.
-Cheaper cat foods may save you money day to day, but the long-term impact on the cat's health may end up costing you more.
-When you don't have that many feline mouths to feed, the difference between feeding a premium, healthy diet and a junky diet is relative small.
-But the impact on your cat's health can be quite significant. - 4.
-Do some research.
-Unhealthy pet foods are marketed as relentlessly and ruthlessly as unhealthy food for people.
-Fortunately, there are plenty of resources on the Internet to help you learn more about feline nutrition.
-Whether it's figuring out if a grain-heavy prescription diet is really the best way to manage a medical problem or how to make a healthy raw diet for your cat, information is always just a few clicks away!
+Dry foods are also more likely to cause obesity, which can lead to other health problems, including feline diabetes.
+Many people have heard that dry food is better for a cat's teeth - studies have shown this is NOT TRUE.
+In fact, the opposite is true: dry food often has a flavor sprayed on the curnel and can come off, stick to the cats teeth and cause dental desease.
+Remember nurtition is NOT COVERED IN VET SCHOOL, so NOT ALL VETS ARE EXPERTS on food.

+3. Cheap isn't better.
+Cheaper cat foods may save you money day to day, but in the long-term may cost you more in vet bills.

+4. Do some research.
+Unhealthy pet foods are marketed as relentlessly as unhealthy food for people (think Coke).
+Fortunately, there are many good articles on the Internet about feline nutrition, look for ones without pet food sponsors.

+5. Consider a raw diet Some vets now recommend a raw diet.
+We have found they can cure some issues, especially if cat has intestine issues such as diarrhea or IBD.
+There are several commercial raw diets that are excellent plus FaceBook pages dedicated to feeding raw.
+It is EXTREMELY IMPORTANT THAT IT BE A BALANCED RAW DIET.

 The following list of recommended foods is based on all of these factors.
-Of course, new companies and labels come into existence all the time, so your best guide is to learn to read the food's ingredients and see for yourself what is best for your cat's health!
+This list is not complete, new companies and labels come into existence all the time, so your best guide is to READ THE INGREDIENTS!